Porto (Oporto in Portuguese) is Portugal’s second-largest city after Lisbon.

 The St. Francis Church (Igreja de São Francisco) is located beside Palácio da Bolsa.
 Once it was part of the St. Francis Convent, founded in the 13th century.
 This church is the most prominent Gothic monument in Porto.

-But the interior in the church is amazing.
+But the interior of the church is amazing.
 The stunning baroque details from the XVII and XVIII centuries are made in wood carving in gold!
 Therefore, photography and filming are strictly forbidden.
 Inside the church, there are the catacombs, containing an ossuary of human bones.

 Palácio da Bolsa (Stock Exchange Palace) is a historical building in Porto.